controlorigins/documents/website/assets/markdown/SourceCode/SourceCodeManagement.md

    - Common strategies include "master" for production-ready code and feature branches for development.

 1. **Collaboration Workflow**
-   - Establish guidelines for collaboration using the VCS.
+   - Establish guidelines for collaboration.
    - Define how developers will branch, merge, and resolve conflicts.
    - Document the workflow for your team.

 1. **Integration with Development Tools**
-   - Integrate the VCS with your development tools, such as code editors and IDEs.
+   - Integrate Git with your development tools, such as code editors and IDEs.
-   - Ensure team members are comfortable using the VCS within their development environments.
+   - Ensure team members are comfortable using the Git within their development environments.

 1. **Training and Documentation**
-   - Provide training to your development team on using the VCS effectively.
+   - Provide training to your development team on using Git effectively.
    - Create documentation that outlines best practices for version control.

 1. **Testing and Validation**